Eat together as a family as much as possible. The

 Choose water instead of sugary drinks,

-such as sport drinks, soft drinks, and fruit-flavored drinks.
+such as sport drinks, soft drinks, fruit juices, and fruit-flavored drinks.
 For some kids,

 cutting back on sugary drinks makes a big difference in balancing the calories